 Incomprehensible content and attributes may result in product delays and cause misinterpretations and wrong implementations of parts of the product.

-Too specific terminology may only be used if all participants in the product are aware of it and it is certain that this will not lead to any loss of any kind.
+Too specific terminology may only be used if all participants in the product development are aware of it, and if this terminology usage will not lead to any loss of any kind.

 The accuracy of the information is also of particular importance for fast and optimized product development.